 Always wear a helmet

-Mountain biking is an inherently dangerous sport with the distinct possibility of severe injuries, or even worse.
-No matter where you ride or how well you know the trail you should never ride beyond your skill level, and always ride in control.
+Mountain biking is an inherently dangerous sport with the distinct possibility of severe injuries or even worse.
+No matter where you ride or how well you know the trail, you should never ride beyond your skill level and always ride in control.

-The correct riding gear
+Wear the correct riding gear

 Ride within your skill level

 When it comes to a section of trail you think is above your ability, listen to logic - not your buddies.
 Get off and walk that section.
 There is no shame in making responsible decisions - especially if it promotes your safety, as well as the safety of fellow mountain bikers.
 The more trail sections you walk, the better your skill recognition will become.
 Eventually, you’ll find yourself riding all of those sections that were once off limits.